 Problem employees are the ones that are constantly in your thoughts and robbing your mind of time and resources that are needed for the other factors that make your childcare company or school successful.
 One minute you want to fire them at the top of your lungs, and the next minute you’re worried that they will call licensing or the Board of Education and lie about your school.

-Over the last 20 years or so, I have discussed this exact problem with many clients and non-clients alike.
+Over the last 25+ years, I have discussed this exact problem with many clients and non-clients alike.
 Here’s the good news…the irritation and anxiety can be remedied quickly, and it’s not as difficult as you might think.
 Know that you are not alone.
 By far, the number one complaint nationwide for entrepreneurs in our industry is employees.
 Contrary to what you may have thought when you entered the business, it’s not undisciplined children…it’s not over-protective or over-bearing parents…it’s not even the occasional power-happy licensing representative.
 It is employees.

 - Investigate the issue(s) or behavior(s) that is causing friction.
 Make sure you detach to the degree necessary to be objective.
 Base all of your thoughts and actions on facts—not gossip from teachers or other staff members and not pre-conceived results that aren’t proven to have been caused by the PE.
 Things are not always as they appear.
 Two examples…I had discussions with two separate clients about two potential PEs.
 In the first client’s center, the classroom video camera (no audio) made it appear that a teacher was very aggressively reprimanding a toddler.
 This circumstance was made worse because the child’s mother was watching this action in real time in the center’s office.
 The parent was furious…until she went into the room and heard her child’s laughter because the teacher was playing with her son—not reprimanding him.
 In the second client’s center, I was standing with the company president looking into a classroom through a two-way glass.
 The employee was sitting as the children enjoyed some playtime around her.
 She wasn’t terribly involved, but you don’t have to be a gymnast to be good teacher.
 Very quickly we determined that she wasn’t involved with the children.
 She was falling asleep as her head began to bob like a passenger on long airplane flight.
 She then laid her head face down on the table in front of her.
 The company president sent someone into the room to tell her to wake up………She did……..and then she lit a cigarette.
 The first impression isn’t always right so it’s best to make sure you haven’t decided the outcome of the meeting before the end of the meeting.